rokath/trice/docs/TriceUserManual.md

 ### 26.8. <a id='general-id-management-information'></a>General ID Management Information

+* Each format string gets its unique trice ID.
+If the same format string is used on different source code locations it gets different trice IDs this way allowing a reliable location information.
 * The trice ID-instead-of-String idea lives from pre-compile patching of the user code.
 * The user has full control how to deal with that.
-* There are 3 options and the user has to decide which fits best for him.
+* There are the 3 following options and the user has to decide which fits best for him.
+The [Trice Cache](#trice-cache) is probably the best fitting setup for many users.
-* Each format string gets its unique trice ID.
-If the same format string is used on different source code locations it gets different trice IDs this way allowing a reliable location information.

-### 26.9. <a id='option-cleaning-in-a-post-build-process'></a>Option Cleaning in a Post-build process
+#### 26.8.1. <a id='option-cleaning-in-a-post-build-process'></a>Option Cleaning in a Post-build process

 * The code is visually free of IDs all the time.

-### 26.10. <a id='option-let-the-inserted-trice-id-be-a-part-of-the-user-code'></a>Option Let the inserted Trice ID be a Part of the User Code
+#### 26.8.2. <a id='option-let-the-inserted-trice-id-be-a-part-of-the-user-code'></a>Option Let the inserted Trice ID be a Part of the User Code

 * This is the legacy method.
 It allows unchanged src translation into code without using the trice tool.
 * It is very robust and maybe needed in nasty debugging situations.
 * It allows to reconstruct lost til.json information.
 * Recommendet for small projects.

-### 26.11. <a id='option-cleaning-on-repository-check-in'></a>Option Cleaning on Repository Check-In
+#### 26.8.3. <a id='option-cleaning-on-repository-check-in'></a>Option Cleaning on Repository Check-In

 * The code is visually free of IDs only inside the repository.